SharkSnack/shiren-5/content/guides/tips-and-tricks.md

 #### Use Book when Naming

-It's faster to name unidentified items by selecing the name from the item book,<br/>and you can also see what has already been named or identified when selecting the name.
+It's faster to name unidentified items by selecting the name from the item book,<br/>and you can also see what has already been named or identified when selecting the name.

 <div class="relativeImage smallScreenshot">
   <img src="../images/other/naming_book.png"/>